[31,556,926... seconds in a year... coz I'm God y'kno -Ed.]

 Overall, from my entire body of work, I'd say that piece is my best work so far

-BURN OUT (added 1.10.08)
+BURN OUT(added 1.10.08)

-you can see, my fingerprints are all over the place.
+Luckily, my interest is as high as it's ever been, and my direction is to provide a unique SNES-based site that is unlike any other (gaming site) out there.
+RVG is ran solely by me, and as you can see, my fingerprints are all over the place.
 Whether I'm writing a new SNES review, converting my old Saturn material, recalling my first crush or lionizing my favorite retro game magazines, I have a ton of fun sharing my experiences, thoughts and memories to anyone who cares to take a peek.
 Although anybody can improve at writing reviews and articles, the people who are really good at it, I believe, are simply wired differently.
 You may even say they were born for it.
 They have a way of making a connection with the reader.
 I don't like to toot my own horn, but glance at any review or article on the site.
 From all the pictures to the novel-like length of most pieces, it's pretty remarkable what I've done here in my first year.
-From Saturn to SNES
+From Saturn to SNES to random life memories, RVG is unlike any other website out there.
+I'm pretty proud of that

 FEEDBACK